bytebase/bytebase.com/content/blog/1-9-1-new-features.md

 ![_](/content/blog/1-9-1-new-features/accesss-control-env.webp)

 The overall Bytebase design follows the same security practice of default blacklisting.
-This is yet another feature focusing on data security after [Data Anonymization](/docs/security/anonymize-data).
+This is yet another feature focusing on data security after [Data Masking](/docs/security/mask-data).

-## Data Anonymization
+## Data Masking

-In the last release, we introduced data anonymization for MySQL.
+In the last release, we introduced data masking for MySQL.

 In this cycle, we have enhanced its capabilities, and it now tops the mainstream goInception-based solutions in the market.